B-Davis/bdavis/README.md

 _________________________

-I initially wrote this package to create a storage area for personal functions that I can load upon startup.
-I also wanted to learn how to write my own package (success); now I can easily and cleanly incorporate personal functions into collaboritive projects knowing that they'll work on systems other than my own.
+I initially wrote this package to create a storage area for personal functions that I can autoload upon startup.
+I also wanted to learn how to write my own package (success!); now I can easily and cleanly incorporate personal functions into collaboritive projects.

+## Package download instructions
+From R:
+Install devtools if not previously installed: install.packages("devtools") library(devtools) install_github("B-Davis/bdavis")

 ## Content